 Tip: Please contact your last insurance company in your home country to reactivate your previous insurance immediately

-When you resume your travel plans, you are welcome to conclude a new EDUCARE24 insurance policy.
+When you resume your travel plans, you are welcome to conclude a new Provisit Educare24 insurance policy.

 Students up to age 29